rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 cd /root
 ```

 Since your environment is ready to go, get the latest stable version of DokuWiki.
-You can find this by going to [the download page](https://download.dokuwiki.org/) and on the left side of the page under "Version" you will see "Stable (Recommended) (direct link)."
+You can find this by going to [the download page](https://download.dokuwiki.org/), and on the left side of the page, under "Version," you will see "Stable (Recommended) (direct link)."

 Right-click on the "(direct link)" portion of this and copy the link.
-In the console of your DokuWiki server, type `wget` and a space and then paste in your copied link in the terminal.
+In the console of your DokuWiki server, type `wget` and a space and then paste your copied link into the terminal.
 You should get something similar to this:

 ```bash
 wget https://download.dokuwiki.org/src/dokuwiki/dokuwiki-stable.tgz